Fair Dinkum Anzacs

 By: Sheridan Rogers

-Are Anzac biscuits unique to Australia?
-How will we ever know?
-But along with pavlova and lamingtons, we lay claim to them, even if they are based on borrowed ideas.
-I’ve added a few macadamia nuts to these because they are native to Australia and represent the very essence of our soil and climate.
-For an even more authentic Aussie flavour, add 1 teaspoon ground Wattleseed to the mix.
+For these fair dinuim Anzac biscuits, I’ve added some macadamia nuts because they are native to Australia and represent the very essence of our soil and climate.
+For an even more authentic Aussie flavour, add 1 teaspoon ground Wattleseed to the mix or try some ground lemon myrtle.

 Ingredients